UK bans Belarus airline, points finger at Russia

 Asked if there was evidence linking Lukashenko’s allies in Russia to the forced landing and arrest of journalist Roman Protasevich, Raab said: "We don’t have any clear details on that.
 "But it’s very difficult to believe that this kind of action could have been taken without at least the acquiescence of the authorities in Moscow.

-"The secretary-general supports calls for a full, transparent and independent investigation into this disturbing incident and urges all relevant actors to cooperate with such an inquiry," he added.
+Meanwhile, European countries began banning flights over Belarus Monday after it provoked an international outcry by forcing a commercial airliner to land so it could arrest an opposition activist.

-Guterres "remains greatly concerned by the deteriorating human rights situation in Belarus in the aftermath of last August’s presidential elections," the spokesman said.
-"He urges the Belarusian authorities to fully respect all its international human rights obligations, including in relation to the freedoms of expression, assembly and association."
+The Ryanair flight from Athens to Vilnius carrying dissident journalist Roman Protasevich was diverted while in Belarusian airspace on Sunday over a supposed bomb threat.

-Earlier, European countries began banning flights over Belarus on Monday after it provoked an international outcry by forcing a commercial airliner to land so it could arrest an opposition activist.
+Accompanied by a Belarusian fighter jet on the orders of strongman leader Alexander Lukashenko, the plane landed in the capital Minsk.